 In 1983, the China Mint struck the first “Silver Pandas” in a series that would become one of the most popular silver bullion coin series in the world.
 First struck as proof coins from 27g. of .900 fine silver, these coins went through a few changes over the years.
 In 1987-1989, the composition of silver Panda coins were upgraded to 1 Troy oz. of .999 fine silver, the diameter of the coin was switched from 38.6mm to 40mm, and Mint State bullion coins began to be struck.

 This composition defined the China Silver Panda bullion coin series for the next 26 years, until 2016, when the silver content of the Silver Panda was switched from its typical 1 Troy oz. weight to a metric weight equivalent of 30g.
 Although the silver weight was slightly decreased, the legal tender value of 10 Yuan has remained.
-This new weight will be present on all future issues, including the upcoming 2017 China Silver Pandas.
-In response to the anticipation for the release of the 2017 Silver Panda, their mintage has been increased to 10 million pieces.
-Collectors across the world are awaiting this special new release so don't hesitate to sign up to be on our MCM notification list!
+This new weight will be present on all future issues, including the now-available 2017 China Silver Pandas.
+In response to the anticipation that was surrounding their official release, the 2017 Silver Panda mintage was increased to 10 million pieces.

 The China Silver Panda coin series is renowned for its stunning reverse designs.
 Always featuring a panda, or in some cases multiple pandas, these designs have changed in style and quality over the years.
-What really makes collecting the series a pleasure, is the annually changing design!
-Although the design for the 2017 China Panda has not yet been announced, we are excited to see what the esteemed China Mint will bring to collectors in 2017.
+What really makes collecting the series a pleasure, is their annually changing design!
+Thousands of collectors enjoy adding each new design to their growing collections in hopes of one day having a complete set.

 Unlike the reverse design, the obverse design of the Silver Panda coin has remained the same over the years.
 It depicts the Temple of Heaven, a famous bit of Chinese architecture located in the southeastern part of central Beijing.
 Along with this design, Chinese characters that read “People’s Republic of China” and the year of issue are displayed on a thick, matte border.